ColinLeeCampbell/cordova-plugin-couchbase/README.md

     couchbase.createNewDatabase(dbName ,success, error)

 Creates a new local couchbase database using the provided database name.
 If the provided the database name happens to correspond to a pre-existing local database, a new database will not be created but instead the pre-existing database will be opened.
+This function reports all successes and errors to the supplied callback functions.

 Parameters:

-    @param {String} dbName - the name of the database you'd like to create.
+    @param {String} dbName - The name of the database you'd like to create.
     @param {successCallback} success - Success callback, called upon successful creation/opening of a database.
     @param {failCallback} error - Error callback.